I find myself asking, more and more, in the work I do with teachers and students in my neck of the woods and around the country, a simple question:

 This is a variation of the previous – but is worthy of its own response.
 “Highly-qualified” is baggage language brought into the classroom from educational policy.
 Since the federal government has cheapened the value of the phrase, I’d say we should strongly reconsider it ourselves.

 Of course you’re a highly-qualified writing teacher.
 You’ve used writing to successfully complete your instructional goals in the past.
 You write email to parents and to colleagues and administrators.
 Somewhere, you probably picked up how to create a resume, or construct a letter of interest that got you your current teaching job.
 You read.
-Lots.2 You are highly-qualified to be a thoughtful reader and writer of your students’ work.
+Lots. ((I desperately hope that you do.
+If you’re a teacher who isn’t still reading, well, that’s also worthy of its own post.))
+You are highly-qualified to be a thoughtful reader and writer of your students’ work.

 You’re also highly-qualified to be a cheerleader, a coach, and an enthusiastic challenger of what your students produce and share.
 But you can’t be any of those things if you’re not making anything or asking them to.

-I teach math3, so my emphasis isn’t on writing.
+I teach math ((Or science, or history, or underwater basket weaving.)), so my emphasis isn’t on writing.

 You can’t.
 So your students can’t not write, either.